hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

         return number_range_list, original_list
 ```

 Once having defined a custom detector, we now add it to `self.detector_preferences` attribute.
-You can simply append your custom detectors at the end of this list or you can copy the default ordering from
+You can simply append your custom detectors at the end of this list or you can copy the default order from
 `detectors.numeral.number_range.standard_number_range_detector.BaseNumberRangeDetector` and inject your own detectors in between.
 Below we show an example where we put our custom detector on top to execute it before some builtin detectors.